Daniel-IRYIVUZE/Containerizing-a-Web-Application/README.md

 - Install dependencies:
 npm install

-# 2.Running the Application:
+# Running the Application:

 - To run the application locally: npm run dev
 - Access the application at http://localhost:5173/ in your web browser.

-# 3. Usage:
+# Usage:

 - Add a new todo by typing the task in the input field, pressing Enter, or clicking the "Add now" button.